 You can also opt to look for your own backcountry camping spots.
 Just ask the rangers and they will provide you with a map of backcountry roads suitable for overnight stays.

 If you are looking for places to camp AROUND Death Valley too, we highly suggest downloading The Dyrt, the largest campground finding app on the market!
-The Pro version allows you to browse campgrounds offline (for last-minute spots!) map the best route to all of your campgrounds, and see the latest reviews and photos of your spots.
-Use the code MANDAGIES for 10% off your subscription!
+The Pro membership allows you to browse campgrounds offline (for last-minute spots!) map the best route to all of your campgrounds, and see the latest reviews and photos from other campers.
+Try their pro membership free for 90-days when using our code MANDAGIES90!

 Note: Some backcountry campsites require high-clearance vehicles, so make sure to ask before you venture out!